Secure AI-Driven Super-Resolution for Real-Time Mixed Reality Applications: Introduction

 We evaluate our approach using a point-cloud data set that consists of scenes from offices and living rooms.
 We use a subset of these scenes to train an SR model that is used at the client for upsampling.
 In addition, we make use of the ABE-based partial encryption approach we developed for point-cloud streaming~\cite{usmani2025securingimmersive360video}.
 The performance of this system is evaluated based on standard QoE metrics for point-clouds.

-\newtext{Our contribution is that we introduce a novel perspective by integrating \textit{security} into the machine learning–based super-resolution pipeline for point clouds.
-Specifically, we combine ABE with point cloud downsampling and ML-based SR. This framework reduces bandwidth usage through downsampling while simultaneously lowering encryption–decryption overhead—an aspect overlooked in prior research.
+\newtext{Our contribution is that we introduce a novel perspective by integrating \textit{security} into the ML-based super-resolution pipeline for point clouds.
+Specifically, we combine ABE with point cloud downsampling and ML-based SR. This framework reduces bandwidth usage through downsampling while simultaneously lowering encryption-decryption overhead, an aspect overlooked in prior research.
 We further develop and train an efficient AI/ML model capable of reconstructing full-resolution point clouds from downsampled data with high fidelity.
-Experimental results show a nearly linear reduction in network latency, bandwidth consumption, and encryption–decryption time with increased downsampling, while the proposed super-resolution model restores the original resolution with minimal reconstruction error and modest inference time.}
+Experimental results show a nearly linear reduction in network latency, bandwidth consumption, and encryption-decryption time with increased downsampling, while the proposed super-resolution model restores the original resolution with minimal reconstruction error and modest inference time.}